 A stock is a share, literally a percentage of ownership, in a company.
-It permits a part owner of a public company to share in its profits, and shareholders receive funds in the form of dividends for as long as the shares are held (and the company pays dividends).
+It permits a partial owner of a public company to share in its profits, and shareholders receive funds in the form of dividends for as long as the shares are held (and the company pays dividends).
 Most stocks are traded on exchanges, and many investors purchase stocks with the intent of buying them at a low price and selling them at a higher one (hopefully).
-Many investors also prefer to invest in mutual funds, or other types of stock funds, which group stocks together.
-These funds are actively managed by a finance manager or firm to bring together as many performing stocks as possible.
+Many investors also prefer to invest in mutual funds or other types of stock funds, which group stocks together.
+These funds are normally managed by a finance manager or firm.
 The investor pays a small fee called a "load" for the privilege of working with the manager or firm.
-Another kind of stock fund is the index fund, which bases its strategy on the performance of indexes like the Dow Jones, the S&P 500, or the Russell 2000, groups of stocks that are selected on the basis of size, quality, and many other factors.
+Another kind of stock fund is the exchange-traded fund (ETF), which tracks an index, sector, commodity, or other assets.
+An ETF fund can be purchased or sold on a stock exchange the same way as a regular stock.
+An ETF can be structured to track anything, such as the S&P 500 index, certain types of real estate, commodities, bonds, or other assets.